-\ Though the vast majority of modules are available to everyone, Homiletics, Study of Counselling Theories and Counselling in a Pastoral Setting are available only to students who are accessing classes on campus or synchronously by VC, and they are not recorded.
+Though the vast majority of modules are available to everyone, Homiletics, Study of Counselling Theories and Counselling in a Pastoral Setting are available only to students who are accessing classes on campus or synchronously by VC, and they are not recorded.
+While Homiletics can be studied asynchronously there is a mandatory assessment that requires attendance on campus.